 Build Your Outdoor Living Room

-From backyard kitchens to outdoor entertainment centers, more homeowners are designing elaborate exterior living spaces that rival traditional living rooms.
+From backyard kitchens to outdoor entertainment centers, more homeowners are designing some really cool exterior living spaces

 Outdoor rooms are rapidly becoming an extension of the family quarters.
 According to the HPBA, the transition to the exterior living space is now being designed with wider doorways and large windows to tie the two environments together.
 Outdoor furniture now features fabrics that coordinate from inside to outside, mixing and matching solid colors and earth tones with a variety of textures and patterns.